microsoft/rnx-kit/text/0002-react-native-standard-api.md

 never used.
 Ideally, migrating from community modules to the standard API should not increase the final app size (at least not significantly).

-The API is implemented in layers:
+The API we envision being implemented in layers:

 ```mermaid
 graph TD;